DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-06-30-open-beta-iterations.md

 As part of this work, the grant conditions were also updated to reflect this change.

-## Notify email from address
+## Emails originating from the wrong address

 A user reported that an email was received from [becomingateacher@digital.education.gov.uk](mailto:becomingateacher@digital.education.gov.uk) instead of the expected [ittmentor.funding@education.gov.uk](mailto:ittmentor.funding@education.gov.uk) address.

-This was due to a global setting in the Notify service, and after investigation, it was realised that this issue affects every service in the BAT (Becoming a Teacher) service line.
+This was due to a global setting in the Notify service, and after investigation, it was realised that this issue affects every service in the Becoming a Teacher (BAT) service line.
 The only way to resolve this issue would be to create a Claim funding for mentor training specific Notify account, which was agreed to be unfeasible at this time.

 As a result, it was decided that this issue would not be fixed.